projectacrn/acrn-hypervisor/doc/tutorials/enable_s5.rst

       sudo python3 ~/user_vm_shutdown.py <User VM name>

    .. note:: The User VM name is configured in the :file:`life_mngr.conf` of User VM.
+      For the WaaG VM, the User VM name is "windows".

 #.
 Use the ``acrnctl list`` command to check the User VM status.